Unleash/unleash/website/docs/feature-flag-tutorials/react/examples.md

 ![Feature flag events showing that the flag's variants have been updated.](/img/react-ex-event-log.png)

-You can also retrieve events by using an API command below:
+You can also retrieve events by using the API command below:

 ```
 curl -L -X GET '<your-unleash-url>/api/admin/events/:featureName' \